Gameplan for Parenting Your Elementary Schooler

 4. Help kids develop problem solving and negotiating skills.

 I know, it's exhausting to negotiate constantly with your children.
 There are some who believe that the secret of making parenting bearable is to never open that door.
 But do you want your kids to become people who just follow orders and do what they're told?
 If so, you leave them open to the pressures of the peer group, as well as to victimization.
-Not to mention that kids who learn to obey without question become adults who blindly do what they’re told are the ones who end up committing atrocities because they were just following orders.
+Not to mention that kids who learn to obey without question become adults who blindly do what they’re told -- which means they can end up committing atrocities because they were just following orders.
 If you want a child who takes responsibility for their own behavior, they have to learn to think for themselves.